 The gemological laboratories do not take optical precision into account as part of the symmetry grade!
 Which is why reflector scope images, such as the ASET Scope, Ideal Scope, and Hearts & Arrows Scope images that I frequently refer to are of such importance!

 Do you see the black asymmetrical shapes along the edge of the arrows pattern from the two o'clock to six o'clock position?
 Imagine rotating the diamond so it aligns with the ASET Scope image.
-Once you do that, you will see how the leakage and dark areas are related.
+Then, you will see how the leakage and dark areas are related.

 People tend to assume that AGS Ideal-0 and GIA Excellent cut diamonds are simply the best, but nothing could be farther from the truth.
 The reality is that each cut grade represents a range or spectrum of cut quality.
 As such, there is going to be a low-end, a mid-range, and a high-end.